Firebolt system settings

 Setting the time zone

 Use this setting to specify the session time zone.
-Time zone names are from the tz database (see the list of tz database time zones).
+Time zone names are from the Time Zone Database.
+You can see the list of tz database time zones here.
 For times in the future, the latest known rule for the given time zone is applied.
 Firebolt does not support time zone abbreviations, as they cannot account for daylight savings time transitions, and some time zone abbreviations have meant different UTC offsets at different times.
-The default value of the time_zone
+The default value of the timezone

 setting is UTC.